matyasselmeci/hpc-annex/phase-completion-notes.md

 - Add `hpc_annex_lifetime` to the startds for `annex status`'s convenience (so that we can always say how long the annex has left, even if the local universe job was removed or submitted on a different machine)?
+- Improve the job transforms in the metaknob.
+  - `ANNEX_TOKEN_DOMAIN = $(2:$(ANNEX_COLLECTOR))
+  - Replace the expression in the second (optional) transform with another defaulted variable so that it can be tweaked more easily.